AndreasYNY/noTrack/readme.md

 ![after](https://i.imgur.com/1jJ396r.png)

-Now what NoTrack do is swap the original anchor tag with a new one without any attributes but `href` so Google couldn't swap it.
+Now what NoTrack do is swap the original anchor tag with a new one without any attributes but `href`, so Google couldn't swap it.

 ## Installing
 WIP